Depression Therapy in Augusta, GA

 It can also affect people physically and impact their appetite, sleep habits, or make it difficult to concentrate.

-No matter how depression has shown up for you, depression treatment can help you feel differently.
+However depression has shown up for you, working with a therapist for depression that serves Augusta and the surrounding Central Savannah River Area (CSRA) can help you feel differently.
 With the right support, depression can become a part of your experience without being the whole story.

 Depression Therapy can help shine a light on the darkness that has consumed you for too long.

 When you’ve experienced depression for years, it can be hard to imagine life without it.
-Many people worry that counseling won’t help their depression and that thought makes them feel even more hopeless.
+Many people worry that working with a counselor for depression won’t even help and that thought makes them feel even more hopeless.

 What to Expect in Therapy Sessions